Pixocoin/Litesight-api/README.md

 through the RPC API, Pixo™ Cash peer-to-peer protocol, and will even read its raw block .dat files for syncing.

 Configure PixoCashd to listen to RPC calls and set `txindex` to true.
-The easiest way to do this is by copying `./etc/litecoind/litecoin.conf` to your Pixo™ Cash data directory (usually `~/.PixoCash` on Linux, `%appdata%\PixoCash\` on Windows, or `~/Library/Application Support/PixoCash` on Mac OS X).
+Pixo™ Cash data directory (usually `~/.PixoCash` on Linux, `%appdata%\PixoCash\` on Windows, or `~/Library/Application Support/PixoCash` on Mac OS X).